raemadeline/css-for-engineers/articles/selectors.md

 What if you want something more specific than just searching for descendants of a parent element?
 There are combinators, or operations you can do on selectors to get funky with your code and generate some cool stuff.

+#### Concatenating Selectors

+You can increase the specificity of a selector by concatenating two core building blocks together.
+This selects only the elements that apply to both conditions.

+Examples:

+`div.special` selects all elements that look like `<div class="special"></div>`

+`.class-name.other-class-name` selects all elements that have `class="class-name other-class-name"` in their HTML.

+`input[type="text"]` selects all elements that look like `<input type="text"></input>`.
+This is a special case utilizing what is called an attribute selector, where it picks up other properties of the DOM element, in this case `type`.
+This works for most attributes, but its better to avoid this except when it affects the HTML that is displayed, like when using types for different `input` tags.

 #### >

 `>` is the direct child selector.
 It will only select elements that are directly below its parent.